The Safe and Supportive Schools Commission

 TLPI’s Director Susan Cole was elected to serve as co-chair of the Commission.
 The other co-chair of the Commission is the Commissioner of Elementary and Secondary Education’s designee, Rachelle Engler Bennett.
 The Commission meets regularly and all meetings are open to the public.
 For more information, visit the Safe and Supportive Schools page on DESE’s website.

-The Safe and Supportive Schools Commission will meet 6-8 times in 2017.
-Meeting dates and locations will be posted as soon as they become available.
+The Safe and Supportive Schools Commission will meet 6-8 times in 2018.
+Meeting dates and locations are posted on the Safe and Supportive Schools page on the DESE website.